 Bots abound.
 There are robotic arms swiveling around in cages that weld and paint car bodies at a dizzying clip.
 Collaborative bots zip around modern warehouses alongside human workers, helping them speed up picking, packing and shipping.
 And a growing number of people welcome robotic vacuum cleaners into their homes.

-But when we look into the realm of finance and technology, it's clear that cutting-edge finance and accounting departments are making room for the equally, tireless army of invisible, software-based bots to help boost performance and streamline their business' AP process.
+But when we look into the realm of accounting and technology, it's clear that cutting-edge finance and accounting departments are making room for the equally, tireless army of invisible, software-based bots to help boost performance and streamline their business' AP process.

 Robotic process automation (RPA) in finance and in accounts payable functions has a lot of potential to unlock significant cost and time savings, increase a company's overall efficiency, and give employees and their managers valuable and actionable insights that affect the bottom line, and impact their industry more than anyone could have guessed.